claudioperez/anabel/CONTRIBUTING.md

 4. Add yourself to `AUTHORS.rst`.

 ..
 [1] If you don't have all the necessary Python versions available locally you can rely on Travis - it will
-       `run the tests <https://travis-ci.org/claudioperez/anabel/pull_requests>`_ for each change you add in the pull request.
+       [run the tests](https://travis-ci.org/claudioperez/anabel/pull_requests) for each change you add in the pull request.

-       It will be slower though ...

 ### Tips